kusari-network/kusari-docs/docs/validator-guides/validator.md

 !!!
 Success
     Your validator will now run as a systemd process so that it will automatically restart on server reboots or crashes (and helps to avoid to getting slashed!)
-    For more information on systemd you can watch this quick [tutorial](https://youtu.be/N1vgvhiyq0E) on YouTube.
+    For more information on systemd you can watch this quick <a href="https://youtu.be/N1vgvhiyq0E" target="_blank"> YouTube Tutorial </a>.

 ### Check if validator is started
 To ensure that the Kusari Validator process works please execute the following command: